-■ 119.
-Michigan Government & History

-Tour Michigan's Capitol (including the House and Senate galleries) and learn more about state government.
+117. Michigan Government & History Tour Michigan's Capitol (including the House and Senate galleries) and learn more about state government.
+Guides will provide informaand learn more about state government.
 Guides will provide information about the building and the legislative process.
 You'll also tour the Michigan Historical Museum and explore how Michigan has changed over the past 200 years.
 Age 11 and up.